CodecoolGlobal/tech-interview-workbook-markveszelka/docs/web/module_web.md

 #### What is `REST API`?

-`REST API` stands for `Representational State Transfer Application Programming Interface`.
-It is a set of constraints and principles for designing networked applications.
+`REST API` stands for `Representational State Transfer Application Programming Interface`. `It is a set of constraints and principles for designing networked applications`.
 REST is an architectural style that defines a set of constraints to be used when creating web services.
 A RESTful API is an API that adheres to these constraints and principles.

 `REST is based on a client-server architecture`, where the `client` (such as a web browser or a mobile